DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 Further comments:

 * Every certificate has a "thumbprint", which is just a SHA-1 hash of the encoded certificate data.
 This thumbprint is unique among certificates.
-  The way the Validate callout checks for certificate trust is via these thumbprints. `accept-thumbprints` is required; You must configure it when using the Validate callout.
+If the certificate is embedded within the signed document, then the Validate callout checks for certificate trust via these thumbprints.
+In that case, `accept-thumbprints` is required; You must configure it when using the Validate callout on a signed document that embeds the certificate.
+If you explicitly provide a certificate to the Validate callout via the `certificate` property, then this property is ignored.

-* The maximum lifetime is computed from the asserted (and probably signed) Timestamp, by computing the difference between the Created and the Expires times.
-With this property, you can configure the policy to reject a signature that has a lifetime greater, say, 5 minutes.
+* With the `max-lifetime` property, you can configure the policy to reject a signature that has a lifetime greater, say, 5 minutes.
+The maximum lifetime of a signed documented is computed from the asserted (and, ideally signed) Timestamp, by computing the difference between the Created and the Expires times.
+It does not make sense to specify `max-lifetime` if you also specify `required-signed-elements` to not include Timestamp, for an obvious reason: If the signature does not sign the timestamp, it means any party can change the timestamp, and therefore the computed lifetime of the document would bve untrustworthy.

-* it is possible to configure the policy with require-expiry = true and ignore-expiry = true.
+* it is possible to configure the policy with `require-expiry` = true and `ignore-expiry` = true.
 While this seems nonsensical, it can be useful in testing scenarios.
 It tells the policy to check that an Expires element is present, but do not evaluate the value of the element.
 This will be needed rarely if ever, in a production situation.

-* There is a wssec_error variable that gets set when the validation check fails.
+* There is a `wssec_error` variable that gets set when the validation check fails.
   It will give you some additional information about the validation failure.